chain4travel/camino-docs/docs/guides/add-validator-with-curl.md

 description: How to add a Validator Node with cURL
 ---

-# How to add a Validator Node with cURL
+# Adding a Validator Node using cURL

 This guide will walk you through the process of linking your wallet address with your node ID, and then adding that node as a validator on the Camino network.